 Every landlord must deal with a delinquent or troublesome tenant at some point.
 While California law allows the legal eviction of tenants who fail to pay their rent or violate provisions of their rental agreement, the process is complicated.
 At times, this process even seems to favor the delinquent renter.
-Our attorneys at NewPoint Law Group bring years of experience to landlord/tenant disputes.
+Our attorneys at the NewPoint Law Group, LLP, bring years of experience to landlord/tenant disputes.
 We fully understand the nuances and requirements necessary to have uncooperative tenants evicted quickly.

 Notice to Evict a Tenant in California